-Coming off a fifth-place nationals finish -- the best in program history -- Scott Proshek starts his eighth season as head coach in 2017.
-He's guided the Tommies to four NCAA tournament berths in the last six seasons.
-He guided the Tommies to a fifth-place nationals finish in May 2016 -- the best in program history.
+Scott Proshek starts his 10th season as head coach in the fall of 2019.
+He's guided the Tommies to six NCAA top-20 team finishes in the last eight seasons, including a fifth-place nationals finish in May 2016 -- the best in program history.

-The Proshek-led Tommies returned to the NCAA playoffs in 2012-13 after St. Thomas finished second at the conference meet and were given an at-large berth to the NCAA Championships.
-The team missed the cut after finishing 19th out of the 41 participating teams.
+The Proshek-led Tommies returned a team to the NCAA tournament in 2012-13 after St. Thomas finished second at the conference meet and was awarded an at-large berth to nationals.
+That team missed the cut after finishing 19th out of the 41 participating teams.
 Alex Kapraun repeated as an All-American after finishing 27th individually at nationals.

 The 2015-16 Toms lost the 54-hole conference tournament by a single stroke, but were ranked first nationally for part of the season after winning the prestigious 18-team GolfWeek Preview tournament in Florida.
 The Toms topped 13 nationally-ranked teams and erased a 16-stroke deficit on the final day.
 They went on to share fifth at nationals led by conference medalist All-America Pete Sienko, just a sophomore, and honorable mention All-America Nck Nielsen.
 In addition, Proshek was named the MIAC Coach of the Year.

 Proshek was a Tommie assistant coach from 2006-2010.
 A 1979 St. Thomas graduate with a bachelor's degree in Health and Physical Education, Proshek has coached in many capacities.
 Previously, he was head boys' golf coach at Shakopee High.
 He also coached four years of girls' varsity basketball at St. Louis Park High, and at various levels of boys' basketball at New Prague High.